MichiganCOG/M-PACT/RAINPROJECT.md

 * V32:
     * Idea: (FM at the bottom) The idea is to use frequency modulation exactly like v6 except that it will be applied to the features at the bottom of the model.
     * Variables learned directly

+* V33:
+    * Idea: (Simplified FM) This formulation is similar to the other FM model except that alpha and phi dictate the location and rate of the input video that gets slowed down.
+The output dimension of this slowed down section is L/2, where the other L/2 frames are the remaining beginning and end of the input video uniformly sampled.
+    * Variables learned directly

+* V34:
+    * Idea: (Phi only, L only, end of model) Initialize phi at the end of the model and then extract the next L (50) frames starting at phi.
+Phi is a variable with a negative exponential activation function.
+    * Variables learned directly

 * Alternate:
     * Pass the parameters through an LSTM before entering the RAIN layer.